is it safe to sleep with a wasp in the room?

 Can I Sleep with A Wasp in My Room?

-According to Ecological Entomology, wasps are universally disliked by people.
-The universal dislike of wasps is primarily because wasps can sting people, and many of us are allergic to them.
+According to Ecological Entomology, almost everyone dislikes wasps.
+People dislike wasps primarily because they can sting people, and many of us are allergic to their painful stings.

-The venom released from wasps can be deadly.
-Just one sting from a wasp while you sleep can be enough to kill someone, which increases the dislike people have for them.
+The venom released from wasps can sometimes be deadly.
+This means that just one sting from a wasp while you’re asleep can be enough to kill you, such as unwittingly rolling onto a wasp.

-For these reasons, most people do whatever they can to avoid getting near wasps.
-However, some people aren’t bothered by wasps and could sleep with a wasp in their bedroom.
+For these reasons, most people do what they can to avoid getting near wasps.
+However, some people aren’t bothered by wasps and can sleep with a wasp in their bedroom.

-No matter which category you fall into, sleeping with a wasp in your room isn’t recommended.
+No matter which category you fall into, sleeping with a wasp in your room is a bad idea.

 Why is There a Wasp in My Room at Night?

 Wasps are usually more active during the day than at night.
-During the night, you may still see the occasional wasp flying around, but it’s usually because they’re tending to their nests or foraging for food.
+You may observe a wasp flying around at night, but it’s generally because it’s tending to its nest or foraging for food.

-According to Entomology – Insect Biology and Management, wasps are attracted to lights, which is why you might find a wasp hovering around your porch light at night or making its way inside your home.
+According to Entomology – Insect Biology and Management, wasps are drawn to light, so you may find them hovering around the porch light or trying to make their way inside the home.

-Wasps aren’t on a mission to find you and sting you when they enter your bedroom, even though that may be how it seems when you discover they’ve entered your personal space.
-They’re simply following the light to wherever it leads them.
+Wasps aren’t on a mission to find and sting you when they enter your bedroom, even if that’s how it seems.
+They’re just following light to wherever it leads them.

 How Did a Wasp Get into My Room?

-Even if all your windows and doors are shut and secure, wasps can still find their way inside.
-Wasps will come in through any opening they can find.
-Due to their small size, they can get in just about anywhere.
+When all windows and doors are shut, wasps can still find their way inside.
+They’ll enter any opening they can find, and due to their relatively small size, they can get in just about anywhere.

-A common way wasps will get into your home is through vents.
+A common way wasps enter the home is through vents.
 You may not even realize how many vents are in your home.
-They’re often in areas such as:
+They’re often found in areas such as:

-Any gaps around your windows or windowsills and holes and cracks in the walls are all possible entry points for wasps.
+Any gaps around the windows or windowsills and holes and cracks in the walls are entry points for wasps.

-No matter where the wasp entered your home, once it’s in, it has free reign over your entire house.
-Eventually, it will make its way into your bedroom.
+No matter where the wasp entered your home, once it’s in, it has free reign over the entire house.
+Eventually, it may make its way to your bedroom.

-You may not notice it’s there until you’ve settled into bed and can hear it buzzing around the room.
+You may not notice it until you’ve settled into bed and can hear it buzzing and crashing around.

 will a wasp sting you for no reason?